audulus/vger/README.md

 ## Status

 - ✅ Quadratic bezier strokes
-- ✅ Round Rectangles (need strokes)
+- ✅ Round Rectangles
 - ✅ Circles
 - ✅ Line segments (need square ends for Audulus)
 - ✅ Arcs (need square ends for Audulus)
 - ✅ Text (Audulus only uses one font, but could add support for more if anyone is interested)